Aria-UI: Visual Grounding for GUI Instructions: Experiments

 \subsection{Offline Agent Evaluation}

 \paratitle{Mobile Agents.} We further testify how \model performs under an offline dynamic setting, where the model is required to provide grounding coordinates in agent task trajectories.
 We employ AndroidControl-Low~\cite{ac}, GUI-Odyssey~\cite{guiodyssey} and AndroidControl-High, the first two has human-annotated or generated stepwise instruction, while the last one only provides the user task, and needs an additional planner for stepwise instructions.
 We follow~\cite{ac, gou2024navigating} to utilize GPT-4o as the planner.
 We report element accuracy and the task success rate in Table~\ref{tab:mobile_offline}.
 Specifically, we evaluate \model and the baselines on both zero-shot and training split-included settings.
 As we evaluate \model with agent trajectories, we extend the model with two variants: \modelth and \modelih, for textual action history input and text-image interleaved history input, separately.
 We choose $N=1$ for \modelih to include additional one GUI image from history during inference.
+For \modelth, we always input the full action history.

 The results demonstrate the superior performance of \model across different evaluation settings and metrics.
 Specifically, \model and its variants consistently outperform existing baselines, with \modelth achieving peak performance of grounding accuracy and task success rate on AndroidControl, and \modelih achieving the best performances on GUI-Odyssey.
 Empirically, we found that the incorporation of historical actions, whether in text-only (${TH}$) or text-image interleaved (${IH}$) format, provides crucial context for accurate element grounding and task completion.
 In particular, we observe that the textual action history (\modelth) strikes an effective balance between efficiency and performance compared to both the base model and \modelih.